 happythankyoumoreplease (Director and Screenwriter: Josh Radnor) – Six New Yorkers negotiate love, friendship, and gratitude at a time when they're too old to be precocious and not ready to be adults.
 Cast: Malin Akerman, Josh Radnor, Kate Mara, Zoe Kazan, Tony Hale, Pablo Schreiber, Michael Algieri.
 World Premiere.

-Hesher (Director: Spencer Susser; Screenwriters: Spencer Susser and David Michod; Story by Brian Charles Frank) – A mysterious, anarchical trickster descends on the lives of a family struggling to deal with a painful loss.
+Hesher (Dir.: Spencer Susser; Screenwriters: Spencer Susser and David Michod; Story by Brian Charles Frank) – A mysterious, anarchical trickster descends on the lives of a family struggling to deal with a painful loss.
 Cast: Joseph Gordon-Levitt, Natalie Portman, Rainn Wilson, Devin Brochu, Piper Laurie, John Carroll Lynch.
 World Premiere.

-Holy Rollers (Director: Kevin Tyler Asch; Screenwriter: Antonio Macia) – A young Hasidic man, seduced by money, power and opportunity, becomes an international Ecstasy smuggler.
+Holy Rollers (Dir.: Kevin Tyler Asch; Screenwriter: Antonio Macia) – A young Hasidic man, seduced by money, power and opportunity, becomes an international Ecstasy smuggler.
 Cast: Jesse Eisenberg, Justin Bartha, Danny A. Abeckaser, Ari Graynor, Jason Fuchs.
 World Premiere.

 Howl (Directors and screenwriters: Rob Epstein and Jeffrey Friedman) – A nonfiction drama about the young Allen Ginsberg finding his voice, the creation of his groundbreaking poem HOWL, and the landmark obscenity trial that followed.
 Cast: James Franco, David Strathairn, Jon Hamm, Mary-Louise Parker, Jeff Daniels.
 World Premiere.